iamgadmarconi/hiten/docs/api/algorithms/continuation/facades.rst

 Continuation Facades
 ====================

 The facades module provides user-facing interfaces for continuation workflows.
-These facades assemble the engine, backend, and interface using dependency injection and provide a simple API to run continuation with domain-friendly inputs.
+These facades wrap the continuation engine and provide a convenient API for domain-specific continuation tasks.

 .. currentmodule:: hiten.algorithms.continuation.facades